powerexploit/sniper/README.md

-# Sniper: SMB2 Packet Analyzer
+# Sniperpy: SMB2 Packet Analyzer
-`sniper` is a Python package designed to extract and analyze SMB2 packets from PCAP files.
+`sniperpy` is a Python package designed to extract and analyze SMB2 packets from PCAP files.
 It helps security engineers quickly retrieve relevant SMB2 data like Create and Close requests/responses from packet captures.

 # Features
 - Extract SMB2 Create and Close requests/responses from PCAP files.